roisulimani/qai/.qoder/repowiki/en/content/Data Models & Schema Design/Company Credit Management.md

 - [credits.ts](file://src/modules/companies/server/credits.ts#L30-L45)
 - [auth.ts](file://src/lib/auth.ts#L50-L70)
 - [procedures.ts](file://src/modules/companies/server/procedures.ts#L20-L30)
+- [email.ts](file://src/lib/email.ts#L10-L25) - *Added for email configuration issues*

 ## Conclusion
 The Company Credit Management system provides a robust solution for managing company access and credit usage within the QAI platform.
 The system's architecture ensures data consistency through transactional operations while providing a flexible interface for both administrators and end users.
-Key features include secure authentication, real-time credit tracking, and comprehensive administrative controls.
+Key features include secure authentication, real-time credit tracking, comprehensive administrative controls, and a new credit request and notification system.
 The recent addition of a dedicated usage page with company statistics and the refactoring of the header into a reusable component enhance the user experience by providing a centralized view of credit information including credits remaining, projects built, and credits used.
+The new credit request functionality allows companies to easily request additional credits, with automated email notifications sent to administrators containing detailed company information for review.
 The modular design allows for easy extension and maintenance, with clear separation between different functional areas.
 The system effectively balances security, performance, and usability to support the platform's business requirements.